 How many pairs of running and trail running shoes do you two actually own?

-Hannes: about 15 pairs.
-They are all however different models.
+Hannes: About 15 pairs, which are all different models.

 Which trail running shoes would you recommend for a beginner?

 Hannes: A shoe with more drop, good cushioning and plenty of grip is really important for trail running beginners.
 I can in this case recommend my favorites, the Alpine Pro and the brand-new Ultra 100.